 Alex currently serves as a Youth Representative to United Nations for Global Youth Mentorship Initiative.
 Since joining GYMI in 2016, Alex focused on sustainable education and culture exchange for underprivileged youth in developing nations.
 He led a team of ten teachers in China for the GYMI summer program in 2017, providing education on subjects that are unique to the target students.
 Alex also served as a member of the Youth Sub-Committee for the 67th UN DPI NGO conference in 2018.

 As a member of the Youth Steering Committee, Alex strives to promote culture & social exchanges for youth around the world.

-Dayemi Foundation, Bangladesh
+NGO: Dayemi Foundation, Bangladesh

 Subhajit is currently an undergraduate student majoring in Political Science and Biochemistry at the City University of New York – Hunter College.
 In addition, he serves as the NGO Youth Representative to the United Nations DPI for the Dayemi Foundation.

 Currently, his latest projects involve serving as a Co-Chair for the Outreach and Publicity Sub-Committee for the Intergenerational Dialogues on the Sustainable Development Goals.
 As a member of the Committee, he advises the United Nations Department of Public Information on its engagement of young people working within NGOs and youth-leading organizations focused on the issues of the United Nations’ agenda.
 As a champion for storytelling through social media, he leads the Social Media Working Group for the DPI NGO Youth Representatives Programme.
 His team is currently working on a strategy for the Together Campaign (#JoinTogether), which aims to promote safety, dignity, and respect for all refugees, migrants, and internally displaced persons.